DrewWing/EDrewcatedGuesser/Conventions.md

 # Name of the File (Title Case)
 # Started MM-DD-YYYY
 # by Drew Wingfield

-# Description:
+#
-# Enter the description here (what this file does/provides).
+"""
+A short description of what this script is and provides.

-# This file is a part of Drew Wingfield's FTCAPI program.
+This file is a part of Drew Wingfield's FTCAPI program (EDrewcated Guesser).
-# See the documentation in the README.md file.
+See the documentation in the README.md file.
-# See the license in the LICENSE.txt file.
+See the license in the LICENSE.txt file.

+A longer description of the script goes here, if necessary.
+"""
 ```
 Notice that this header does not contain a shebang, as all Python scripts should be run under the Virtual Environment (usually `.venv`).